 You get a warning if you try to schedule a report that has ask-at-runtime filter conditions, since that prevents a scheduled report from running.

 Here's how to schedule a report:

 Select the desired report.

-In Step 1, specify the name to assign to the task (this name is used as the name for the Windows Scheduler task), how often the report is run (daily, weekly, or monthly), the time the report is run, and whether the report runs even if there are no records that match the filter conditions so you don't have to wonder why the schedule appears not to run when there's no output.
+In Step 1, specify the name to assign to the task (this name is used as the name for the Windows Scheduler task), the Windows Task Scheduler folder the task should go in (either the "root" folder or one specific for Stonefield Query), how often the report is run (daily, weekly, or monthly), the time the report is run, and whether the report runs even if there are no records that match the filter conditions so you don't have to wonder why the schedule appears not to run when there's no output.

 Click the Next button.
 Which options appear in the next step depends on whether you choose a daily, weekly, or monthly schedule.